bnt2025/AngryGenesis/README.md

 Restart everything using the manager window (be patient it takes a while to restart)

 ## Setup
+* Open a browser and navigate to 127.0.0.1
+* Click on Access ELK
 * Log into Kibana (use the user and password that you set up during ELK installation)
 * Go to Dev Tools on the left hand side.
+* Click "Get to Work" and delete everything in the left hand console window.
-* Copy the contents of docs/elkmapping.txt into the left hand console.
+* Copy the contents of docs/elkmapping.txt (from this repo) into the left hand console (Click on raw to make it easier.
-* Hover over the section and press the green arrow that appears.
+* Hover over the section and press the green arrow that appears and look for the acknowleged: true.
 * Import some data as per the note section below.
 * After importing data go to the Management section on the left hand side.
 * Click Index Patterns.
-* Click Create Index Pattern.
 * Type iot into the index-name-* box and click next.
 * Select timestamp from the drop down menu and click next.
+* Click Create Index Pattern.

-## Visualise
+## Visualise Data
-* Click Visualise and Click New.
+* Click Visualise and click the + box or Create a visualisation.
 * Click Coordinate Map.
 * Select iot from the left hand column.
 * Click Geo Coordinate unser Buckets.
-* Select GeoHash in the new drop down menu that appears.
+* Select GeoHash in the new drop down menu that appears (marked aggregation).
 * Select location in the other new drop down menu.
 * Click the play button to view the data on a map.
-* Click Save on the top of the webpage to do just that, for ease later on.
+* Click Save on the top of the webpage to do just that, for ease later on, then click it again.
+* Make sure the time filter isn't on the last 15 mins (Top right of webpage).
+The test data was collected in July 2018 so make sure this time period is visible if you cant see any data.

 ## Notes
 We have to wrap the IoT JSONL format into another dictionary for ELK to understand it.
 The command to upload a file using cURL to ELK is below.
 This was done uisng MobaXterm on Windows.
+Replace test.jsonl with your file name.
+There is a test file in the docs folder in this project.

 <pre>
 FILENAME="test.jsonl"